jasonm8197/Digging-Jim-REMAKE---Beginner-Cave-Pack/README.md

 # Digging-Jim-REMAKE---Beginner-Cave-Pack
-Copy the entire file and save as .txt
+Copy the file below into Notepad and save as .txt

 @digjimRE3cave
 0.9